-Basic Construction Costs (includes permits, inspections, communications requirements, utilities outside building, site development, other): \$200,000 (Land Acquisition Trust Fund for spring and shoreline restoration and protection, less \$17,000 for survey and design plans (see below).
+Basic Construction Costs (includes permits, inspections, communications requirements, utilities outside building, site development, other): \$500,000 (Land Acquisition Trust Fund) and \$372,480 (Florida Forever) less engineering and professional services costs (below).

-Other Project Costs (includes land, survey, existing facility acquisition, professional services, other): \$17,000 for survey and design plans.
+Other Project Costs (includes land, survey, existing facility acquisition, professional services, other): \$50,000 for geotechnical, survey and structural engineering services

-Anticipated Additional Operating Costs/Initial (includes salaries, benefits, equipment, furniture, expenses): Tract should require minimal staff time once the site is restored.
+Anticipated Additional Operating Costs/Initial (includes salaries, benefits, equipment, furniture, expenses): \$7,500 for materials for a new road and \$25,000 for improvements for additional campsites.
+Tract should require minimal staff time once the site is restored and developed.

-Anticipated Additional Operating Costs/Continuing: None.
-A public works inmate crew or OPS employee will provide site cleanup and maintenance and site security is already being provided.
+Anticipated Additional Operating Costs/Continuing: A public works inmate crew will provide recreation site cleanup and an OPS employee will provide trash pickup.
+Site security is already being provided.
+An additional portable toilet will be placed at the new campsite for an annual cost of \$2,340.